 - Mood Whiplash: the stories vary in tone from serious to comedy.

-- Series Continuity Error: officially, the 18 stories and Wells’ novel are supposed to take place in the same universe.
-However, they greatly contradict both Wells’ original novel (like the exact date the invasion took place) and each other (in Picasso’s story the Eifel Tower is destroyed, while in Verne’s story the tower is a vital part in bringing the Martians down).
+- Series Continuity Error: officially, the 18 stories and Wells novel are supposed to take place in the same universe.
+However, they greatly contradict both Wells original novel (like the exact date the invasion took place) and each other (in Picassos story the Eifel Tower is destroyed, while in Vernes story the tower is a vital part in bringing the Martians down).
 A foreword supposedly written by Wells tries to handwave this away by claiming the chaos caused by the Martians made it impossible to correctly keep track of the date (and also notes that Picasso and Verne apparently refuse to speak to each other due to their conflicting accounts).

 Tropes associated with The Roosevelt Dispatches